ProjectEQ/peqphpeditor/README.md

 6) The default username/password for the editor is admin/password.
 If you want to add a user other than the default user, you can do so via the "admin" link, by the "logout" link, after you log in.

-7) Open up index.php in your web browser and have fun!
+7) Navigate to index.php in your web browser and have fun!